 Cauda Equina Syndrome Claims & Compensation

-Do you have a Cauda Equina compensation claim for negligent care or delayed diagnosis of Cauda Equina ?
+Do you have a compensation claim for negligent care or delayed diagnosis of Cauda Equina syndrome?

-Even if we cannot assist with a compensation claim, our friendly team always thinks ‘outside the box’ and will try to signpost clients to other services that may be of help and support.
+Even if we cannot assist you with a claim, our friendly team always thinks ‘outside the box’ and will always try to recommend other services that may be helpful to you (such as social services and benefits advice).

 What is Cauda Equina Syndrome?